-In the UNIX versions of Frame products, messages appear in the window from which you started your Frame product.
-In the Windows and Macintosh versions, you must turn on Show File Translation Errors in the Preferences dialog box to display messages.
+In FrameMaker products on UNIX, messages appear in the window from which you started your FrameMaker product.
+In FrameMaker products on Windows and Macintosh, you must turn on Show File Translation Errors in the Preferences dialog box to display messages.
 The messages appear in a console window in Microsoft Windows and in an Error Log window on the Macintosh.